Minneapolis Police Scanner Encryption: An Accountability Crisis Five Years After George Floyd

 Prof. Emmanuel Mauleón, University of Minnesota Law School

-Operation Safety Net: The Surveillance Context
+Operation Safety Net: the surveillance context

 Social Media Monitoring